No Overlays, Low Rates

 VA Loan Overview

-The VA loan program, guaranteed by the U.S. Department of Veterans Affairs, is designed to help eligible Veterans, active-duty Service members, National Guard members, Reservists, and certain surviving spouses purchase, build, or refinance a home.
-Its most significant advantages typically include:
+The VA loan program, guaranteed by the U.S. Department of Veterans Affairs, helps eligible Veterans, active-duty Service members, National Guard members, Reservists, and certain surviving spouses purchase, build, or refinance a home.
+Its significant advantages typically include:

-• No Down Payment: For eligible Veterans with full entitlement, 100% financing is often available.
+• No Down Payment: 100% financing is often available for eligible Veterans with full entitlement.

-• No Monthly Mortgage Insurance (PMI/MIP): Unlike conventional loans with less than 20% down or FHA loans, VA loans do not require ongoing monthly mortgage insurance.
+• No Monthly Mortgage Insurance (PMI/MIP): VA loans do not require ongoing monthly mortgage insurance, unlike FHA or conventional loans with low down payments.

-• Competitive Interest Rates: The VA guarantee reduces risk for lenders, often leading to favorable interest rates.
+• Competitive Interest Rates: The VA guarantee often leads to favorable interest rates for borrowers.

-• Flexible Underwriting: VA guidelines can be more lenient regarding credit scores and debt-to-income ratios compared to conventional loans.
+• Flexible Underwriting: VA guidelines can be more lenient regarding credit scores and debt-to-income ratios than conventional loans.

 FHA Loan Overview